ess-dmsc/streaming-data-types/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] If there are new schema in this PR I have added them to the list in README.md
+- [ ] If there are breaking changes to a schema, I have used a new file identifier and updated the list in README.md

+*A file identifier can be generated [here](https://www.random.org/strings/?num=1&len=4&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new)*

 ## Approval Criteria